Caerphilly Cheese vs Havarti Cheese

 Texture | Tri-layered: Brie-like to dense core | Smooth |

-Flavor | Earthy, barnyard, lemony | Mild, buttery |
+Taste | Earthy, barnyard, lemony | Mild, buttery |

-Aroma | fresh | Pungent aroma, earthy taste |
+Aroma | Fresh | Pungent aroma, earthy taste |

-Colors | white | |
+Colors | White | Not Specified |

 Forms | Wheel | Rectangular |